basic-go-ahead/wikipedia-image-caption-matching/README.md

 This notebook makes final preparations of filtered data forming datasets for base models.

 The notebook should serve as a template to produce training data for a specified range of parts expressed by the variable `splits`.
-Each range results in a training dataset meant for a corresponding base model.

 #### Training Base Models ([train-model-XX.ipynb](https://github.com/basic-go-ahead/wikipedia-image-caption-matching/blob/main/notebooks/ranking/base_models))